Ohdele/Active-Directory-Homelab/README.md

 Verified that the undo workflow restored the domain password policy to the stronger baseline of a 7-character minimum with password complexity enabled.

-### 03 — Workstation Domain Join & Remote Administration
+### Workstation Domain Join & Remote Administration

 <img src="04_screenshots/WS01-DC1-Remote-Admin-File-Transfer.png">

 Removed and rejoined WS01 to `DeleDFIR.local`, established PowerShell Remoting to DC1, and transferred the automation files for centralized Active Directory management.

-### 04 — Active Directory User Validation
+### Active Directory User Validation

 <img src="04_screenshots/Weak-Pass-Policy-Domain-User-Validation.png">

 Generated domain users with intentionally weak credentials and validated successful domain authentication, secure-channel health, and Domain Controller discovery from WS01.

-### 05 — Reversible Environment Management
+### Reversible Environment Management

 Validated the automation lifecycle by removing generated users and groups, restoring the stronger password policy, and confirming the environment could be recreated for repeatable security testing.

 ## Challenges & Troubleshooting

-After the AD automation `-Undo` workflow removed generated accounts, WS01 remained domain-joined and the previously used domain account was unavailable, so access was recovered through the existing local Administrator account without rebuilding the workstation.
+After the AD automation `-Undo` workflow removed generated accounts, `WS01` remained domain-joined and the previously used domain account was unavailable, so access was recovered through the existing local Administrator account without rebuilding the workstation.
-Host-to-WS01 SMB transfer also failed after the domain rejoin, so VirtualBox Shared Folders were used to transfer the automation data before PowerShell Remoting was used to copy it to DC1.
+*Host-to-WS01 SMB transfer* also failed after the domain rejoin, so VirtualBox *Shared Folders* were used to transfer the automation data before PowerShell Remoting was used to copy it to `DC1`.

 ## Summary